-Students are sharing the locker rooms with Cal Poly students, faculty, and staff.
-Students will be given sufficient time to change clothes prior to and following their PE class.
-They are not to wait for their friends in the locker room or in the hallways of the building.
-Students are to report directly to instructors at the class location.
-A class location schedule is available from their PE instructors.
+Students share the locker rooms with Cal Poly students, faculty, and staff.
+Students will be given sufficient time to change clothes before and after their PE class.
+No loitering inside the building is allowed.
+Students are to report directly to instructors at the class location according to the location schedule provided by the PE instructors.

-Showers are provided but optional.
+Optional showers are provided.
 Shower privileges can be revoked at any time especially if showers are left on after being warned to turn them off.
 Lockers are issued during the first two weeks of school.
 Students must bring a combination lock to use.
 Locks and lockers are checked periodically.
 Students are not, under any circumstances, to share lockers or lock combinations.
 Any student found sharing lockers will be subject to discipline as described in the PE discipline policies below.